 Most SMPs will strip the original metadata, downscale the image, and recompress it as part of the uploading process.
 Therefore, uploading to SMPs acts as a “counter-forensic” or “laundering” process when detecting manipulations.
 Indeed, many image forgery detection algorithms that are very effective on full-sized manipulated images become way less reliable when applied to social media images, because of the downscale-and-recompress process.

 For the above reasons, a decent image authenticity analysis cannot be oblivious to whether the investigated image comes from an SMP.
 That’s why Amped Authenticate has featured the Social Media Identification filter for several years.
-The filter is based on a nearest-neighbor classifier that extracts some of the features from the analyzed image and compares them against a dataset of thousands of pictures downloaded from SMPs; when a match is found, the corresponding SMP is marked as compatible with the questioned image.
+The filter is based on a nearest-neighbor classifier that extracts some of the features from the analyzed image and compares them against a dataset of thousands of pictures downloaded from SMPs.
+When a match is found, the corresponding SMP is marked as compatible with the questioned image.

 Since SMPs continuously update their processing rules, it is crucial to update the reference database.
 For this reason, we include a significant update in this release: we have gathered original images from iOS and Android devices and uploaded them to SMPs to include the most recent signatures in the database.
 Moreover, we’ve added the “Facebook Messenger” platform to the database, which was not present before.

-Other Improvements and Bugfixes
+Other Improvements and Bugfixes in Amped Authenticate

 Besides the main novelties above, this release contains improvements to other features.